 Watch for: Shira Haas’ realistic, devastating portrayal of Esty.

 Unorthodox is, at times, hard to watch because it’s so realistically acted.
 Israeli actress Shira Haas plays Esty, a Hasidic woman in Brooklyn who feels trapped in her arranged marriage.
 Unable to bear him a child and not allowed to do what she really wants to do (play music), she flees from him and from her religion and covertly moves to Berlin.
 There, she searches for the mother who abandoned her when she also fled the religion years earlier.
 Esty spends much of the series running from her husband and his family, who seek her out in Germany.
 The series is based on the true story Unorthodox: The Scandalous Rejection of My Hasidic Roots by Deborah Feldman, a woman who left her insular Hasidic community after being forced to marry at age 17.

 Watch for: Mel and Jack’s “will they or won’t they” relationship drama.

 Robyn Carr’s Virgin River book series contains more than 20 titles that feature Mel Monroe (Alexandra Breckinridge), a nurse who experiences a devastating loss when her husband is killed and then moves to the small town of Virgin River to escape her pain.
 She is greeted coldly by some residents and develops a romance that’s more complicated than she expected, all while still dealing with her grief.
-It’s a bit of a romantic soap opera, but the story lines are well-written and well-acted, and it’s a satisfying watch.
+It’s a bit of a romantic soap opera, but the story lines are well-written and well-acted, and it’s a satisfying watch, which makes us that more excited for the premiere of the shows fifth season.
 If Virgin River puts you in the mood for more on-screen love, check out this list of the best romantic movies of all time—and the best romantic movies on Netflix.